matteobarbera/mavlab_wiki_fork/relative-links-in-wiki.md

   `<img src="../raw/master/photos/mavlab_logo.png" width="50%" />`

-Not that with Github the Prieview function of a page does not work a 100% with image relative links.
+Note that with Github the Prieview function of a page does not work a 100% with image relative links.
 If you save the page, all is well.

 # Tips
 Read e.g.  https://stackoverflow.com/questions/7653483/github-relative-link-in-markdown-file